Aaron Fuller (basketball): Blackwater Elite (2019)

 In August 2019, Fuller joined Blackwater Elite of the Philippine Basketball Association for the East Asia Super League Terrific 12 and the PBA Governors' Cup.
 He was replaced by Marqus Blakely for the Terrific 12 tournament due to an ankle injury.
 He made his debut for the team in the Governors' Cup, but was later replaced again by Blakely due to not being 100%.

 Fuerza Regia and Malvín (2019–2021)

 Between November 2019 and November 2020, Fuller played for Fuerza Regia in the LNBP.

 In March 2021, Fuller joined Malvín of the Liga Uruguaya de Básquetbol.

 Between September and November 2021, Fuller once again played for Fuerza Regia.

 TNT Tropang Giga (2021–2022)

 On December 25, 2021, Fuller joined the TNT Tropang Giga for the 2021 PBA Governors' Cup as a replacement for the injured McKenzie Moore.
 He was released in March 2022 after sustaining a calf injury.
 He averaged 17.4 points, 16.4 rebounds, 2.2 assists, and 2.6 blocks per contest.

 Seventh season with Fuerza Regia (2022)

 In July 2022, Fuller re-joined Fuerza Regia for a seventh season.

-Urunday Universitario (2023–present)
+Urunday Universitario and Gigantes de Guayana (2023)

 In February 2023, Fuller joined Urunday Universitario of the Liga Uruguaya de Básquetbol (LUB).

+In March 2023, Fuller joined Gigantes de Guayana of the Venezuelan SuperLiga.

+Eighth season with Fuerza Regia (2023)

+In August 2023, Fuller re-joined Fuerza Regia for an eighth season.
+He averaged 5.5 points and 3.1 rebounds in 38 games between August 19 and December 12.

+Ancud (2024)

+Between May 31 and June 23, 2024, Fuller played seven games for Asociación de Básquetbol Ancud of the Liga Nacional de Básquetbol de Chile.

+Rain or Shine Elasto Painters (2024)

+In July 2024, Fuller returned to the Philippines for the fifth time, this time playing as an import for the Rain or Shine Elasto Painters in the 2024 PBA Governors' Cup.
+In game two of the quarterfinals against Magnolia Hotshots, he sustained a corneal tear after being poked in the eye by Ian Sangalang.
+Fuller played through the series with the eye injury.

+RANS Simba Bogor (2025–present)

+In December 2024, Fuller signed with the RANS Simba Bogor of the Indonesian Basketball League (IBL) for the 2025 season.
+He was named to the All-IBL Second Team.

+Personal life

+Fuller holds dual nationality with the United States and Mexico.